-Social Language Skills
+Social Language Skills For Speech Therapy

 I feel these skills are getting a bit weaker with each generation due to increased technology use; however, we are here to help!

 On this page, I will give a brief overview of different areas of social language skills and then some FREE and paid treatment materials that both therapists and parents can use.

 A child must know how to use language for a variety of purposes.
 These purposes include: greet, request, comment, share ideas, ask questions, etc...

 This area needs to be directly taught to some children.
 For example, some children may be excellent at using language to greet friends/family and to ask questions; however, they may need intervention to teach them how to comment or share ideas.

 Adapting language can be especially difficult for some.
 When I say adapting language, I am referring to changing language (even grammar and vocabulary) when speaking with different people or speaking at different locations.

 For example we talk differently,

 - to a toddler than we do to adults.

 - to our friends than a doctor.